wholechainsawit/devnet-gitlab-nso-cml-ci/README.md

 ```

 # Acknowledgements
-Special thanks to Damiano, Asad, and Dan from Verizon for their support of this project.
+Special thanks to Damiano, Asad, and Dan from Verizon team for their support of this project.